-That's why the David Geffen School of Medicine at UCLA offers numerous Career Specialty Interest Groups (CSIGs) to help build excitement for medical career paths.
+That's why the David Geffen School of Medicine at UCLA (DGSOM) offers numerous Career Specialty Interest Groups (CSIGs) to help build excitement for medical career paths.
 These UCLA student groups represent some of the 122 specialties and subspecialties that medical students can pursue through a residency or fellowship.

-Each CSIG invites practicing physicians to participate in lunch talks, where they share their experiences, expertise and insights.
+Each CSIG invites practicing physicians to participate in lunch talks, where they share experiences, expertise and insights.
 This gives students an inside look at what it's like to work in various specialties.

-"FMIG exposes students to family medicine, but we also work to address health disparities and community health," says Narayanan.
+"FMIG exposes students to family medicine, but we also work to address health disparities and community health," says Abhinaya.
 "Family medicine is not just about working within the clinic, but also looking at the aspects of health that are affected in the community.
 What challenges are your patients facing?
 Are their neighborhoods safe?
 Do they have access to healthy foods?
 Do they have resources in the community to help them be healthy?"

-"We brought in two family physicians to talk about why it's important to understand how health policy and system changes affect patients, and why family physicians must advocate so that the gains we've made in terms of access are maintained.
-They also taught us advocacy skills, like how to talk to legislators."
+"We brought in two family physicians to talk about why it's important to understand how health policy and system changes affect patients and why family physicians must advocate so that the gains we've made in terms of access are maintained.” says Abhinaya.
+“They also taught us advocacy skills, like how to talk to legislators."

-Along with lunch talks and special events, some CSIGs — such as the Emergency Medicine Interest Group — also do procedure workshops to give students hands-on experience they wouldn't ordinarily get during the first two years of medical school.
+Along with lunch talks and special events, some CSIGs — such as the Emergency Medicine Interest Group (EMIG) — also do procedure workshops to give students hands-on experience they wouldn't ordinarily get during the first two years of medical school.

-Narayanan says CSIGs also help future doctors determine if their intended specialties are the right fit for their personality and passion.
+Abhinaya says CSIGs also help future doctors determine if their intended specialties are the right fit for their personality and passion.
 "You can read about what a family physician does or what a pediatrician does or what a gastroenterologist does.
 But until you meet those physicians and understand what their day-to-day looks like, you can't really answer the question, 'Am I going to be doing what I came into medicine to do?'
 It's important to talk to practicing physicians and to shadow them.
 Understanding why they came into medicine and what's fulfilling about the career can help you decide if a specialty meets your needs."